tbates/umx/cran-comments.md

 ## Changes
-Response to previous CRAN Check: Removed 2 doi's that work fine, but fail CRAN check I think it's an issue about jstor (journal archive) thinking CRAN page request is non-normal.
+Response to previous CRAN Check: Removed 2 doi's that work outside cran, but fail CRAN check looks like an issue with  jstor (journal archive) thinking CRAN page request is non-normal.

 A dozen new features and many minor improvements.